Israeli Navy Band

 The Israeli Navy Band (להקת חיל הים) was an ensemble of the Israeli Navy, and was one of many in the Israel Defense Force (IDF).

+The band enjoyed its greatest success in the years after the Six-Day War, with many songs by them from this period either becoming standards or hits.

 History

 Early years

 The navy band first appeared in October 1948.
 The band consisted of 13 active duty soldiers.
 Since their commanders did not oversee their activities, expenses began to pile up and the band was disbanded.
 In the early 1960s, a officers from the Education and Youth Corps asked a group of reservists to form the Lehakat Kheil Hayam (Naval Corps Entertainment Group).
 Its early members included Dan Almagor, Rivka Zohar, and Meir Noy.
 Upon its creation, it immediately began rehearsing for the program Ve BaYom HaShlishi ("And On The Third Day").
 In 1967, the Navy Band performed the song "Mah Avarekh" written by Rachel Shapira in memory of a young man from her Kibbutz who fell in the Six-Day War.
 The band performed at internal naval events, especially during the Sea Corps celebrations, and in the mid-1960s active duty soldiers were also incorporated as a part-time life crew.
-When the decision was made in the Navy to form a representative band, the Six-Day War broke out and only afterwards were the resources were allocated to form the band.
+When the decision was made in the Navy to form a representative band, the Six-Day War broke out and only afterwards were the resources allocated to form the band.

 1970s

 In the 1970s, the band continued its momentum of success even after the band's release of previous programs.
-The band even won the Israel Band of the Year award in 1970 and 1972 as part of the annual Hebrew chanting parade and hits such as "Haska", "Only the Sea Is Silent", and "On the Road" captured the radio.
+The band even won the Israel Band of the Year award in 1970 and 1972 as part of the annual Hebrew chart parade and hits such as "Haska", "Only the Sea Is Silent", and "On the Road" captured the radio.

 Like many bands, the Yom Kippur War marked the end of the glamor period.
 The band's plans were not as successful as its predecessors, and towards the end of 1975 the band was disbanded.
 Prominent alumni of the band during this period were Haya Arad, Oded Ben-Hur, Yael Levy, Albert Piamente and Uzi Asner.